Haoming9810/CSS143B-2020Fall/homework/homework_3/problem_1.md

 ### 1.4 Validate Parentheses (15pt)

-Now that you finished the Stack ADT, let's put it to some use to solve the following problem.
+Now that you finished the Stack ADT, let's put it to some use.

 Given a string containing just the characters '(', ')', '{', '}', '[' and ']', implement the ValidParentheses.isValid() ***USING YOUR ArrayStack OR LinkedListStack*** in ValidParentheses to determind if the input string is valid.
 Using other stack implementation will loose you all the points for this problem 1.4.